When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Introduction

 \subsection{Contributions}

-We make the following contributions: \begin{itemize} \item \textbf{Scaling laws for quantum gate calibration.} We derive sufficient conditions under which gradient-based adaptation yields measurable improvement over non-adaptive deployment, establishing the scaling law $G_K \geq A_\infty (1 - e^{-\beta K})$ for the \emph{adaptation gap} $G_K$ (expected fidelity gain after $K$ steps).
-The parameters have physical meaning: $\beta = \eta\mu$ captures adaptation rate via step size ($\eta$) and landscape curvature ($\mu$) dependent on the optimization geometry, while $A_\infty$ quantifies device-to-device variability. \item \textbf{Validation on universal gate primitives.} Using differentiable quantum simulators, we demonstrate that adaptation gains follow the predicted exponential saturation on both single-qubit $X$ gates and two-qubit CZ entangling gates, with the latter achieving a $>$40 percentage point fidelity improvement under out-of-distribution, high-noise conditions.
-Together, these form a universal gate set sufficient for arbitrary quantum computation~\citep{barenco1995elementary}, making our results translatable to calibration workflows on gate-based quantum processors.
-We note that hardware deployment would require extension to gradient-free methods, as our framework assumes access to gradients through dynamics. \end{itemize}
+\begin{itemize} \item \textbf{Scaling laws for quantum gate calibration.} We derive the bound $G_K \geq A_\infty (1 - e^{-\beta K})$ on the adaptation gap, with a polynomial-decay analogue under the KL condition.
+Here $\beta = \eta\mu$ captures adaptation rate via step size ($\eta$) and curvature ($\mu$); $A_\infty$ quantifies device variability. \item \textbf{Validation on universal gate primitives.} On differentiable quantum simulators, exponential saturation holds for both single-qubit $X$ gates and two-qubit CZ gates, with $>$40\% fidelity improvement under high-noise OOD conditions.
+These form a universal gate set~\citep{barenco1995elementary}. \item \textbf{Operational decision protocol.} A few-shot procedure estimates the $95\%$-gain budget $\hat K_{0.95}$ within $3$--$19\%$ across $2\times$--$5\times$ OOD regimes.
+A companion ablation shows adaptation alone (without $\xi$) drives most of the recovery under shift (Section~\ref{sec:fewshot}). \end{itemize}

-Together, these results provide quantum computing practitioners with quantitative criteria for calibration strategy selection: when device variability $\sigma_\tau^2$ is high and adaptation budget $K$ is sufficient, gradient-based adaptation outperforms a fixed controller; when tasks are homogeneous, non-adaptive approaches suffice with lower overhead.
+We position the framework as a \emph{simulate-then-deploy} paradigm (Figure~\ref{fig:1new}): scaling laws are characterized in simulation, and the meta-initialization is deployed to hardware where on-device adaptation can use gradient-free estimators (e.g., Simultaneous Perturbation Stochastic Approximation (SPSA))~\citep{alexeev2025quantum,yang2019silicon}.
+Together, these provide quantitative criteria for calibration strategy: when $\sigma_\tau^2$ is high and $K$ is sufficient, adaptation outperforms a fixed controller.